SouPMG/BookApp/README.md

 # BookApp

-progettoBook library management application written in C++ as a University project.
+Book library management application written in C++ as a University project.